ItsK1tty/w1tchdocs/docs/source/reference.rst

    vehicleHandle = scripting.spawn.spawn_vehicle(rage.gameplay.get_hash_key("ZENTORNO"), self.get_coords_infront(10), 30.0)

    rage.ai.task_go_to_entity(pedHandle, vehicleHandle, 5000, 4.0, 100, 1073741824, 0)
-   -- Ped will run towards the vehicle for 5 seconds and stop when time is over or when he gets 4 meters(?) around the vehicle
+   -- Ped will run towards the vehicle for 5 seconds and stop when time is over or when he Returns 4 meters(?) around the vehicle

 ================================